modeyinisaac/alx-zero_day/README.md

-My first readme for my alx-zero_day
+My first readme for my alx-zero_day, coding is fun!